Hours today are 8:00 - 5:00. Winning Raffle Ticket #9875 from Ohio.

 • Tour Guide

-Students are given the opportunity to select their preferences for positions through the application process.
+Students are given the opportunity to select their preferences for positions through the application process, but final assignment may vary.

 Tuition, Fees, Room and Board